Opportunities Jobs & Careers

 General Summary

-Full time/permanent position under the direction of the Community Services Director or the Executive Director and is responsible for delivery of the six core services with case services and assisting persons with disabilities to receive appropriate services which will enable them to live more independently.
+Full time/Temporary position under the direction of the Service Providers Manager or the Executive Director and is responsible for delivery of the six core services with case services and assisting persons with disabilities to receive appropriate services which will enable them to live more independently.

 Duties & Responsibilities